 Study at one of the best institutions in the Asia Pacific region.
 The National University of Singapore (NUS) is a member of the Association of Pacific Rim Universities (APRU), of which the UO is also a member.
-This program will accept five to 10 Clark Honors College students and two to four UO students from any discipline.
+This program will accept two Clark Honors College students and two to four UO students from any discipline.

 Singapore is situated at the southern tip of the Malay Peninsula and is at the center of Southeast Asia.
 Three major cultures co-exist in Singapore namely: Chinese, Malay, and Indian.
 NUS boasts a diverse student body of more than 32,000 students from 60 countries.

 English is the language of instruction at the National University of Singapore.
 You should expect to carry a full course load of about four courses per semester.
 Note that you may not be able to take business and economics courses at NUS as there are very limited vacancies and priority is usually given to full-time NUS undergraduates.
 If you are a business student interested in studying in Singapore, Singapore Management University (SMU) may be a more suitable choice.

 For more information about courses, please visit National University of Singapore.